heidihuang-wav/astro-cactus/src/content/post/reading.md

 ---
 title: "On reading"
-description: "Why I think reading is pretty darn cool and why I read"
+description: "Why I think reading is pretty cool and why I read"
 publishDate: "June 11 2024"
-tags: ["test"]
+tags: ["opinion"]
 ---

 ## My journey as a reader